jayspeidell/jayspeidell.github.io/_pages/3dtrailmaps.md

 ## Tiger Mountain

 Tiger Mountain is one of the most popular trail systems near Seattle.
-My favorite trail here is Predator, but I'm biased because this is the first major trail projects I've worked on and I spent many hours working on it while I looking for work after moving to Seattle.
+My favorite trail here is Predator, but I'm biased because this is the first major trail projects I've worked on and I spent many hours working on it while I was looking for work after moving to Seattle.

 ![](/images/3dp/tiger4.jpg)